ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/index.md

     (d) Using a presentation software program, develop a report about a topic approved by your counselor.
 For your presentation, create at least five slides, with each one incorporating text and some type of visual such as a photograph or an illustration.
     (e) Using a digital device, take a picture of a troop activity.
 Send or transfer this image to a device where the picture can be shared with your counselor.
     (f) Make a digital recording of your voice, transfer the file to a different device, and have your counselor play back the recording.
     (g) Create a blog and use it as an online journal of your Scouting activities, including group discussions and meetings, campouts, and other events.
 Include at least five entries and two photographs or illustrations.
 Share your blog with your counselor.
-You need not post the blog to the Internet; however, if you choose to go live with your blog, you must first share it with your parents AND counselor AND get their approval.
+You need not post the blog to the internet; however, if you choose to go live with your blog, you must first share it with your parents AND counselor AND get their approval.
     (h) Create a Web page for your troop, patrol, school, or place of worship.
 Include at least three articles and two photographs or illustrations.
 Include at least one link to a website of interest to your audience.
-You need not post the page to the Internet; however, if you decide to do so, you must first share the Web page with your parents AND counselor AND get their approval.
+You need not post the page to the internet; however, if you decide to do so, you must first share the Web page with your parents AND counselor AND get their approval.
 7. Do the following:
     (a) Explain to your counselor each of these protections and why they exist: copyright, patents, trademarks, trade secrets.
     (b) Explain when it is permissible to accept a free copy of a program from a friend.